Everything about Squire™'s sovereign, jurisdiction-grounded legal AI - what it is, how it stays accurate, where your data lives, and what it costs.

 Can the assistant set up a new matter or add team members?

 Yes.
 Just ask - for example, "set up a new matter for client X" or "add Sarah to this matter".
 Creating a matter happens immediately since it can always be archived or deleted later.
-Removing a team member requires your confirmation before anything changes.
+Adding or removing a team member requires your confirmation first, since it changes who can access the matter's contents.
 The person you're adding must already be a member of your organisation.

 What happens if a deadline depends on completing an earlier action?